 2. Network with competitors

-As strange as this may sound, networking with competitors is great source of information.
+As strange as this may sound, networking with competitors is a great source of information.
 In most cases, nobody wants to talk about their company, but they are more than happy to share information (or rumors) about a mutual competitor.
 One of the best places to network is at tradeshows, when perusing a competitor’s booth is tolerated on the last day or hours of the show.
 Hopefully, you can exchange some giveaways for competitive literature, business cards and intel.
 Creating this level of rapport is not easy, start by offering what you know, even if it is public and hopefully this jumpstarts an information exchange.
 If you have no tradeshow budget, join a relevant Linkedin Group.
 Group members can generally contact each other directly without having to be introduced.

 3. Build a strong relationship with Sales and Customer Success

-As a product manager you should already have a tight relationship with Sales, Integration teams and any group in a customer facing role.
+As a product manager you should already have a tight relationship with Sales, Integration teams, and any group in a customer facing role.
 Leverage this relationship by having them funnel competitor anecdotes and insights to you for distribution inside your company.
 One great way to do this is by creating a competitive Wiki; the information is readily available to colleagues and can be updated easily.
 In my experience, Sales folks don’t have time to update a Wiki but will happily forward competitive intelligence.
 The more often that I updated the Wiki, the more likely Sales was willing to volunteer information.

 4. Contact bloggers and industry trade magazine authors

 The proliferation of user-generated content and “community” sites online has provided a boom for competitive intelligence.
 Nowadays, blogs can be generated by customers in user groups or even competitor employees.
 I have had the most success contacting bloggers and authors of niche publications, many of whom, consider themselves industry thought leaders.
 These folks often share information one-on-one that they normally wouldn’t distribute to a wide audience because they can’t validate the intel.